The Maritime Museum is located in the western wing of Jerónimos Monastery

 How to Get to the Maritime Museum

-From the center of Lisbon, take the Cascais train that departs from Cais do Sodré station and stops in Belém in 7 minutes.
-Tram 18 stops nearby, but it doesn’t operate on Sundays and public holidays.
+From the center of Lisbon, take the Cascais train that departs from Cais do Sodré Station and stops in Belém in 7 minutes.
 Tram 15 is another option, but it’s usually too crowded to be recommended.
 The train is the fastest and most comfortable option.

-You may ride the train and the trams (as well as the city’s buses, funiculars and metro) for free with the Lisboa Card.
+You may ride the train and the tram (as well as the city’s buses, funiculars and metro) for free with the Lisboa Card.

 Praça do Império, Belém